Introduction

 The Software Development Life Cycle (SDLC) is defined by a linear and sequential approach, where each phase depends on the completion of the preceding one.
 The typical phases include:

-In contrast, flexible development is organized around iterative cycles, typically structured into sprints lasting from one to four weeks.
+In contrast, Agile is organized around iterative development, typically structured into sprints lasting from one to four weeks.
 Each sprint includes:

-5. Retrospective: Reflecting on the sprint to enhance future processes.
+- Retrospective: Reflecting on processes to enhance future processes.

-This comparison highlights that the software development life cycle vs agile shows a strict adherence to sequence, while the iterative methodology encourages overlapping phases and ongoing feedback.
+This comparison highlights that the SDLC vs Agile shows a strict adherence to sequence, while the Agile methodology encourages overlapping phases and collaboration.
 Such flexibility enables teams to swiftly adapt to user feedback, thereby enhancing responsiveness and overall project quality.
 Recent studies indicate that teams employing flexible methodologies often operate in two-week cycles, facilitating rapid iterations and modifications, which is particularly beneficial in dynamic environments.
 Furthermore, Gartner projects that by 2026, over 70% of software teams utilizing flexible methodologies will incorporate AI-powered assistants daily, highlighting the evolving nature of these practices.
 However, it is crucial to acknowledge that this methodology also poses challenges, including the necessity for discipline and the unpredictability of planning.
-Case studies reveal that organizations adopting Agile methodologies can achieve higher customer satisfaction and faster delivery times, making it a compelling choice for projects that require flexibility.
+Case studies reveal that organizations adopting Agile can achieve higher efficiency, making it a compelling choice for projects that require flexibility.

 Evaluate Pros and Cons of SDLC vs Agile